Diyorbek-Yusupov/lotin_krill_bot/README.md

 # Lotin-Krill Telegram Bot

 A Telegram bot that helps users convert text between Latin (Lotin) and Cyrillic (Krill) scripts.
 Built with Grammy.js and TypeScript, featuring a serverless architecture that can be deployed for **completely free** on Vercel's hobby tier.
 The serverless design ensures high availability and zero server maintenance.
+Demo: [@lotin_kill_konverter_bot](https://t.me/lotin_kill_konverter_bot)

 ## 🚀 Features